Succumb to Gravity - Boarding schools and teacher conspiracies, in space

 - The way they allude to torture-gore in the Hunger Games has made me put down that otherwise good novel.
 I’m fine with violence, blood, and whatnot.
 But not if the angle is to disgust and cause the MC dread.

 However, after snooping around in the university labs, she gets expelled and is forced to return home defeated.
 But apart from radioactive clouds, there’s nothing left of her planet.
 Worse, the military pins her father’s lab as the source of the calamity.
-Can Joleen clear his name and discover why her home has exploded?
-And will knowing the answer help her become the notorious scientist she’d always wanted to be?
+Joleen must clear his name and discover why her home has exploded.
+The answer might help her become the notorious scientist she’d always wanted to be.
+Without it, planetary explosions will keep dominoing across the constellations.

-SUCCUMB TO GRAVITY is a YA Space Opera with Adult crossover appeal.
-It’s action is set in a post surveillance state 27th century and is complete at a total of 87k words
+Complete at 93,000 words SUCCUMB TO GRAVITY is an Adult Space Opera with YA crossover appeal.
+It’s action is set in a post surveillance state 27th century and I believe it would appeal to fans of Brandon Sanderson’s Skyward series, and those of TV series Dark Matter.

 The hatch behind me slammed shut, and my rental space boat burst away.
-Its degraded paintwork had made it look like a fossil leaving a beauty pageant, and the way it wobbled before being enveloped in an orange energy-cloud reminded me why I wouldn’t miss it.
+Its degraded paintwork made it look like a fossil leaving a beauty pageant while the numb tingling in my feet which hadn’t washed away yet, reminded me why I wouldn’t miss it.

 Before me washed a sea of students whom all wore the same carbon-fibre suits with the roman numerals IV and V on their backs.
 Only mine had a I.

 Okay.
 So, what if their suits were fancier?
-I rocked the rugged look!
+I rocked the rugged look.
 Or at least so I imagined.
-I’d be silly to let a little scratched titanium-cloth diminish my celebration.
-Especially, since even leaving my planet had cost a life’s earnings.
+I would’ve been silly to let a little scratched titanium-cloth diminish my celebration.
+Especially, since my teachers didn’t even believe I could escape my planet.

-“Take a better look at my back side.”
-I pushed away from my sick ride’s landing spot leaving the boy in the dust.
-Or so I thought.
+“Take a better look at it.”
+I pushed away, leaving him in the dust.

 I’m primarily a YA – Adult SFF writer.
 Here’s a very rough pitch for my new WIP – Blue shimmer